-Once your Roku is updated, try to connect to your iPhone hotspot again.
+Once your Roku is updated, try to connect to your hotspot again.

-Is It Okay to Use My iPhone Hotspot for Roku?
+Is It Okay to Use My Mobile Hotspot for Roku?

-It’s perfectly okay to use your iPhone for your Roku!
+Yes, it’s absolutely fine to use your hotspot for your Roku!
 It’s convenient, especially if you’re bringing your Roku device somewhere or your Wi-Fi is currently unavailable.

 However, you have to keep in mind that the following may happen:

 - Your connection may not be as stable.
 Check your phone signal and cellular data when your streaming buffers or slows down.

 - Streaming shows will consume a lot of data.
 You might need to top up your cellular plan if you plan to keep using your hotspot in the long term.